lizm696/6ms/README.md

 ```

 ## Site setup
 Layout templates - these are files that control the layout of the pages.
 Editing these can break your site!
 They are found in the \_layouts folder.
+There are two layouts, one for the homepage and one for all other pages.